But Jacob Boehme explains:

 And presently it came powerfully into my mind to set the same down in writing...

 Jacob was no wordsmith.
-He was a visual person and, like Ezekiel and John the Revelator, he strained the boundaries of language to describe what he saw.
+He was a visual thinker and, like Ezekiel and John the Revelator, he strained the boundaries of language to describe what he saw.

-Any effort to read JB the way one would read a mathematical or scientific textbook, scribbling notes and diagrams and trying to systematize the meaning with "sharp outward reasoning" will only end in bewilderment.
-Reading Jacob is an interior mystical journey rather than a cognitive exercise.
+Any effort to systematize his meaning with "sharp outward reasoning" will only end in bewilderment.
+Reading Boehme is an interior mystical journey rather than a cognitive exercise.

 In Boehme, "Reason" is synonymous with "Self."
 This doctrine may ring a strange note in our ears, but if we pursue the thought that "reason" and "self," "intellect" and "ego" are different words for the same thing, it will open for us a new path toward self-understanding.

-As illustrated in the Eden parable, humanity has fallen into a state of estrangement from the divine.
+As illustrated in the Eden parable, humanity has fallen into a state of estrangement and disarray.
 What Blake called "the dark reasoning Specter" is the center of the human personality, the false self, which worships as idols the formulations of reductive logic.

-My favorite example is Systematic Theology: Reason's attempt to encapsulate God in a closed logical system, which is both a sin and an absurdity.
+Systematic Theology, for example: reason's attempt to encapsulate God in a closed logical system, which is both a sin and an absurdity.
+Fashioning a Jehovah out of mental fabric is no less an act of idolatry than carving a Baal out of stone.
 But that has not stopped over 1500 authors from writing books titled Systematic Theology, in the English language alone!

-Another splendid example is atheism, which defines itself against the god of the systematic theologians, and is thus no more than an antithetical spin-off of church dogma - a derivative absurdity.
+Another example is atheism, which defines itself against the god of the systematic theologians, and is thus no more than an antithetical spin-off of church dogma - a derivative absurdity.
+(You do not believe in a gigantic old man who sits on a throne in the sky with tablets of stone in one hand and a quiver of lightning bolts in the other?
+Good for you.
+Neither do I. In relation to such a god, we are all atheists here.)

 Boehme went out of his way to thwart systematizers.
-His aim was not to propound a new doctrine or establish a school of thought, but to help the reader to a direct perception of the Infinite.
+His aim was not to propound a new doctrine or establish a school of thought.

-Imagination is the transcendent faculty and the receptor of Gnosis.
-Gnosis is not at variance with reason, but it often takes reason a long time to catch up with inner perception.
-Boehme received the illumination described above at the age of 25; it took him twelve years to find the language to explain it to others.
+This divine knowledge is not at variance with reason, but it often takes reason a long time to catch up with inner perception.
+Boehme received the illumination described above at the age of 25, but it took him twelve years to find the language to explain it to others.

 Isaac Newton sequestered himself with Boehme's books for several weeks, believing that they contained all the mysteries of Creation.
 He emerged from his study with the Theory of Gravity.
 Though he did not credit Boehme with the discovery, William Law declared, "Newton hath plowed with Behmen's Heifer!"
 For Boehme had written long before, "The three first Properties of Nature are Attraction, Resistance and Rotation."